 The Global Society is a national network for Australian University students who have overseas study experience.
 As part of your AIM Overseas program fee we include a Professional membership to the Global Society (valued at $80) to enhance your overseas experience.

 This is a lifetime membership that gives you access to an extensive range of benefits, including:

 - Access to the Global Society Community (a great forum resource that contains information about everything including credit, OS-Help, VISA’s and even good places to eat whilst overseas!).

-- A free ISIC (International Student Identity Card) (valued at $30).
+- A discounted ISIC (International Student Identity Card).

 - Discounts on flights and other travel arrangements.